$\mathbb{L}^p$ $(p>1)$-solutions for BSDEs with jumps and stochastic monotone generator: Abstract

 \section{Abstract}

-We study multidimensional discontinuous backward stochastic differential equations in a filtration that supports both a Brownian motion and an independent integer-valued random measure.
-Under suitable $\mathbb{L}^p$-integrability conditions on the data, we establish the existence and uniqueness of $\mathbb{L}^p$-solutions for both cases: $p \geq 2$ and $p \in (1,2)$.
-The generator is assumed to be stochastically monotone in the state variable $y$, stochastically Lipschitz in the control variables $(z, u)$, and to satisfy a stochastic linear growth condition, along with an appropriate $\mathbb{L}^p$-integrability requirement.
+We study $\mathbb{L}^p$-solutions for multidimensional discontinuous backward stochastic differential equations in a filtration generated by a Brownian motion and an independent integer-valued random measure.
+Under suitable $\mathbb{L}^p$-integrability conditions on the data, we establish the existence and uniqueness of $\mathbb{L}^p$-solutions in both cases: $p \geq 2$ and $p \in (1,2)$.
+The generator is assumed to be stochastically monotone in the state variable $y$, stochastically Lipschitz in the control variables $(z, u)$, and to satisfy a stochastic linear growth condition, along with an appropriate $\mathbb{L}^p$-integrability requirement. \textbf{Keywords:} Backward SDEs, Jumps, Random measures, Stochastic monotone coefficient, Stochastic Lipschitz coefficient, $\mathbb{L}^p$-solutions for BSDEs.